siddharthkishore/siddharthkishore.github.io/_pages/about.md

 I received my Ph.D. in agricultural and resource economics from [Colorado State University](https://agsci.colostate.edu/dare/) in May 2023, supervised by [Dale Manning](https://agsci.colostate.edu/old-dare/people/faculty/dale-manning/).

-My current research focuses on environmental and agricultural economics, with a particular focus on land-use and climate change in the U.S.
+I study empirical microeconomics, with particular focus on climate shocks and the impact of adaptation policies on agriculture and human health.
+I am currently studying land-use and climate change in the U.S.

+<b>Email:</b> siddhark@ucr.edu

 Here is a link to my [CV]({{ site.url }}/assets/siddharthkishore_CV.pdf).